Support space for unlearning racism for white people interested in NVC

 Each month we have a theme, we begin with a discussion space around a text/model/framework (½ hour) and then we move into smaller groups to explore empathically anything related to this theme.
 Empathy and constructive challenge is encouraged.

-These sessions are organised by Ceri Buckmaster and Kate Gard Cooke.
+These sessions are organised by Ceri Buckmaster, Kate Gard Cooke and Eileen O’Sullivan.
 We are organising under the umbrella of NVC UK Conflict Transformation Weave (CTW), as one of the CTW’s pre-emptive and resourcing projects Please contribute if you can We are fundraising to make CTW sustainable – if you value this space, please consider donating, no matter how small an amount, to our fundraiser

 What will happen in the Support Space?